-3 Nurturing your future
+3 Nurturing Your Future

 Enduring Turing: You probably already knew that Alan Turing was an outstanding Computer Scientist, but did you know he was also a respectable athlete too?
 Turing ran, cycled and rowed to relieve stress, and came close to competing in the Olympics as a runner (Kottke 2018).
 This should come as no surprise, the connections between well-being and academic performance are widely documented.
 Image via Jonathan Swinton’s biography Alan Turing’s Manchester.
 (Swinton 2019) The copyright holder for this image has been unidentifiable or unresponsive at their self-advertised contact details.